 The members in this prestigious club pledge to donate at least $1,000 each year.
 Three levels of giving exist in the PCI:

-Members of the annual clubs are honored each year at Homecoming during the Donors Recognition Ceremony.
-Members of the President's Cabinet Internationale also are invited to a special reception and recognition ceremony.
-Persons who have donated $5,000 or more to National are also recognized with a personalized brick set in the Donors Recognition Amphitheater in the center of the campus.
+Members of the President's Cabinet Internationale are invited to a special reception and recognition ceremony.
+Persons who have donated $5,000 or more to National are recognized in the Donors Recognition Center located in Janse Hall.